pachyderm/pachyderm/doc/deployment/deploy_custom.md

 When you run the `pachctl deploy ...` command with the `--dry-run` flag, you are generating a JSON-encoded Kubernetes manifest in one stream to standard output.
-That manifest itself consists of a number of smaller manifests, corresponding to a particular aspect of a Pachyderm deployment.
+That manifest consists of a number of smaller manifests, corresponding to a particular aspect of a Pachyderm deployment.

 Pachyderm has three sets of application components usually deployed: